EMF Testing, RF Interference, EMI/EMC Diagnostics

 Why Be Concerned About EMI?

-Electromagnetic interference (EMI) causes latency, malfunction, and sluggish performance to fine electronics such as computers, medical devices and equipment, pacemakers, financial trading platforms, graphic software, recording equipment, etc.
+Electromagnetic interference (EMI) causes latency, malfunctions, and sluggish performance in fine electronics such as computers, medical devices and equipment, pacemakers, financial trading platforms, graphic software, and recording equipment.

 With the exponential increase of wireless technologies in New York City, EMI has become common vernacular.
 Line noise, harmonic transients, dirty electricity, RFI (radio frequency interference), and electromagnetic coupling are synonyms.